Attentional Prototype Inference for Few-Shot Segmentation: Methodology

 \textbf{Segmentation Network.} Finally, the segmentation network takes the query image $\mathbf{x}_q$, and the sampled prototype vector $\mathbf{z}$, and estimates the attention maps $\mathbf{m}_q$ as inputs to predict the segmentation map $\tilde{\mathbf{y}}_q$, which is the Monte Carlo estimation of the conditional generative distribution $p_{\psi}(\tilde{\mathbf{y}}_q|\mathbf{x}_q,\mathbf{z}, \mathbf{m}_q)$.
 Once we sample an attention map from this distribution, we multiply it by the deep feature of the query image $\mathbf{x}_q$ to enhance a structured embedding.
 The segmentation net concatenates the attentive embedding and the prototype vector $\mathbf{z}$ sampled from the prior (see Figure~\ref{fig:fss_vis}) together and produces the output segmentation map:

 At testing time, API generates multiple samples for the prototype and the attention map.
 This achieves a more accurate prediction using the ensemble of all outputs:

 The segmentation network adopts a multi-layer skip-connections structure \cite{ronneberger2015u_unet} to incorporate more spatial information.
 Besides, there is a CNN-based encoder for the feature embedding shared by the prior, posterior, and segmentation networks.
-All networks are jointly optimized end-to-end by minimizing the objective (\ref{equa:loss}).
-The source code will be made publicly available.
+API is an elegant end-to-end framework.
+All networks are jointly optimized by minimizing the objective (\ref{equa:loss}).
+The learning algorithm can be summarized in Algorithm \ref{alg:1}.
+All gradients computations can be efficiently implemented by automatic differentiation tools.